al-codaio/coda-google-apps-script/README.md

 * **Coda's library for Google Apps script** - `15IQuWOk8MqT50FDWomh57UqWGH23gjsWVWYFms3ton6L-UHmefYHS9Vl`

 ## How to use
-For syncing data Coda to Coda and Sheets to Sheets, read [this tutorial](https://coda.io/@atc/how-to-sync-data-between-coda-docs-and-google-sheets-using-googl) for syncing data Coda to Coda and Sheets to Sheets.
+For syncing data Coda to Coda and Sheets to Sheets, read [this tutorial](https://coda.io/@atc/how-to-sync-data-between-coda-docs-and-google-sheets-using-googl).
-For sycning data between Coda and Gogole Sheets, read this tutorial.
+For sycning data between Coda and Google Sheets, read this tutorial.

 ## Caveats
 * You will have to set up a [time-driven installable trigger](https://developers.google.com/apps-script/guides/triggers/installable) in Google App Scripts to get the scripts to run every minute, hour, etc.